 - Using a teaspoon, scoop a heaping teaspoon worth onto a parchment lined baking sheet.

-- Bake in the oven for 20 - 25 minutes or until the cheese is melted and they look cooked through.
-Keep an eye on them so they don't burn.
+- Bake at 350 in the oven for 20 - 25 minutes or until the cheese is melted and they are cooked through.
+Chicken is cooked through at 165 degrees F. Keep an eye on them so they don't burn.

 **If you oven doesn't go as low as mine, simply put it as slow as it will go and open the oven door.
 This will help with the air circulation and the drying of the treats.
 Adjust the drying time with the oven temperature.
 If the oven is hotter than 110, then drying time might be less.
 You want the treats to be cookie like.

 Amount Per Serving: Calories: 44Total Fat: 2gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 28mgSodium: 46mgCarbohydrates: 2gFiber: 0gSugar: 1gProtein: 5g

 All nutritional information is based on third-party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods, and portion sizes per household.